-More than ever, us girls are looking for natural period pain remedies.
-Whether that is through yoga movements, herbs, supplements, acupuncture or CBD oil.
+More than ever, people with painful periods are looking for natural period pain remedies.
+Whether that is through yoga movements, herbs, supplements, acupuncture or natural oils.

 In this post, we hear from London yoga teacher, Jess Fraser.
 She demonstrates 4 simple and effective moves which may help to ease period cramps.

 When period pain strikes, the last thing on your mind is exercise right?
 However, it is said that doing some gentle movement can help to naturally alleviate these nasty period pains that we are all too familiar with.

 Light exercise can help to improve circulation in the pelvic area, which means less menstrual pains.
 The endorphins released through exercise can also help to enhance and boost your overall mood, meaning you are more likely to be able to cope with any mood swings headed your way.